jmenter/WebTabber/README.md

 Fast forward to now, and displays are much higher resolution, computers are much faster, and web browsers are much more boring.
 The goal of this project is to be a playground where I can see if there is an implementation of "visual browser tabs" that feels just right.

+Some thoughts on what might help:
+• The preview tabs should be as "live" as possible.
+So any changes to the frame of the webview should trigger a redraw of the previews (including changes induced via scrolling the web page.)
+This should be done in such a way where it incurs as little CPU overhead as possible.
+• Like other browsers, the previews should be able to be moved (and copied with option key); in order within the same window, to other windows, etc.

 ![example image](https://github.com/jmenter/WebTabber/blob/main/example.png)